mysmarthub/linuxautofix/README.txt

 ---

-You will not need to keep them in memory, in different files, enter them manually or search the Internet.
+You will not need to store them in memory, in different files, or search the Internet.

 ---

-In the file with the command packages, you can create a "default" package and then use it as an extension to the executed package.
+In the file with command packages you can create a "default" package and then compile commonly used commands into it.

 ---

-In it, you can collect the same commands for different packages and when you run the utility, pass it the-d parameter, then after executing the main package of commands, the "default" command package will be additionally executed.

----

-You can create your own files with settings or edit the default settings file.
+You can create your own customization files or edit default settings file.
-If you have created your own settings file, just specify the full path to this file when running the script as a parameter.
+If you created your own settings file, just give the full path to this file when running the script for the -f [name.file] option.
 The file must be in json format and have the required structure.

 ```json